Steam Methane Reforming (SMR) CFD Simulation: Hydrogen Production Validation in ANSYS Fluent

 Close shot of the generated mesh grid over combustion chamber

-Figure 1- A close-up view of the structured mesh grid generated for the SMR CFD simulation.
+Figure 1- Close-up view of the structured mesh grid (64,000 cells) generated for the SMR combustion chamber.

 In Reference Paper Present CFD Simulation Error